Ala Moana Beach Park: History

 Ala Moana Regional Park as we know it today rests on reclaimed land that was once swampy marshland.
 In the 1920s Ala Moana Beach Park was a wetland with bulrushes, kiawe trees, and coconut palms that the city used as a garbage dump.
 The land appears to have been included in land transferred to the US government following annexation.
 The federal government then deeded the land back to the Territory of Hawaii and then the city of Honolulu in 1927, with the condition that the property be used wholly as a public park.

 In 1931, the Parks Board designated the land as Moana Park and initiated development.
 The Hawaiian Dredging Company deposited their dredgings much of which was coral reef to fill in the marsh.
 The park added a sport pavilion, lawn bowling green, Banyan court, and bridal path bridge.
 The pavilion includes murals painted by and bas relief sculptures made by Marguerite Louis Blasingame.
 The bowling green was designed by Henry Sims Bent.

 Dredging created two ponds and drainage canals, which allowed runoff of natural water.
 The bridges and entry portals were also designed by Henry Sims Bent.

-There was no beach; swimming was discouraged because of the presence of two nearby sewage outfalls.

-Franklin Delano Roosevelt dedicated the park in 1934.

 The Sports Pavilion, Banyan Garden, tennis courts, and murals by Robert Lee Eskridge were completed in 1937 as part of the New Deal efforts by the Civil Works Administration and the Federal Emergency Relief Administration.
 While the Federal government provided the labor, local resources were required for construction materials.
 Construction of the walls and terraces used a technique called concrete boulder construction.
 This allowed use of inexpensive materials and tools and local workers with limited construction experience.